19hours/sg-statutes/Acts/Business Trusts Act.md

 Sections 2 and 113

-Types of Trusts That Are Not Regarded As Business Trusts for Purposes of Act
+Types of trusts that are not regarded as business trusts for purposes of Act

 1\.
 A trust operated by a person otherwise than by way of business.